-I made the plan.
-I created the strategy.
-No one can tell me and I cannot tell myself-that I have been anything else other than relentless and driven in my pursuit.
+Make the plan.
+Create the strategy.
+No one can tell you-and you cannot tell yourself-that you have been anything else other than relentless and driven in your pursuit.

 THE PURPOSE OF LIFE IS TO LIVE IT, TO TASTE EXPERIENCE TO THE UTMOST, TO REACH OUT EAGERLY AND WITHOUT FEAR FOR NEWER AND RICHER EXPERIENCE.